Never take your parents for granted

 I begin this post by talking about never taking your parents for granted, not because I did or that I ever will, but because there are so many out there that believe or think that because they’re “all grown up now” you don’t have to pay attention to your parents.
 So many believe it’s a burden to visit their parents or look after them in their old age.
 They are quick to get irritated with them if they call too often or become too demanding.

 One thing I can promise you, if you do not spend as much time as possible with them, love them, appreciate them, call them often and never ever take them for granted now while they are alive, you will regret it – one moment they there, the next they gone.
 A moment you will wish you never have to experience.
 Just because you are too busy with your own life, or too ashamed to be with them, too ashamed because they “old” or because you did’t feel like they needed your love and respect, is no excuse to complain about them or abandon them.
 Trust me, you are always their child no matter how old you are.
 You will always need your parents.
 Always.
 When they gone, the hard truth is, it’s too late.

 If you knew that this was the last day your mom would be alive, you would climb onto your mother’s lap (I did that every night until I was at least 7 years old).
-You would tell her about all the times you wanted to carry her cross.
+Would you tell her about all the times you wanted to carry her cross for her?
 You would want to take away her pain.
-She often cried herself to sleep wondering how to raise 3 children on her own?
+She often cried herself to sleep wondering how do I raise these 3 children on my own?
 You’d, crawl beside her to hold her.
 You would feel her pain in the pit of your stomach and the deepest parts of your heart.
 Your presence would make her smile though.
-She’d forget her many troubles, her losses, even if just for a moment.
-Today, you’d hope to do that again and again and again…
+She’d forget her many troubles, her losses.
+Today, you’d hope for that again and again and again and again…

 You’d give anything, absolutely anything to have her back for one more hug, one more conversation, one more I love you, one more piece of mommy advice, and then you could watch her leave, in a bright white light as she returned to Jesus’ side.